vicky002/challenges/README.md

 # challenges

-To Problems daily on Codeforces, CodeChef and Hackerrank.
+To solve problems daily on Codeforces, CodeChef and Hackerrank.

 ### Consider this repository as my own private repo, it contains solutions to different competitive coding problems.